reinbugnot/coverlettersai/README.md

 ## Contributing

 CoverLetters AI is an open-source project, and contributions are welcome!
-If you'd like to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-CoverLetters AI is released under the [MIT License](LICENSE).

 ---